Pochettino-Alberto/SoftEng2_group2/back-end/README_BE.md

 - `/dao`: contains the logic for communicating to the Sqlite database.
 - `/errors`: in this folder you can create custom error classes (see UserError.ts example)
 - `/routers`: contains the routers for the different entities
+- `/services`: contains additional services APIs (like Supabase for BLOB storage)
 - `helper.ts`: declares the ErrorHandler used by the whole application for detailed HTTP errors
 - `routes.ts`: this module is called by `index.ts`, and defines the routes names for each service
 - `utilities.ts`: used for defining some useful static methods